BendingSpoons/katana-swift/README.md

 The `Renderer` is responsible for rendering the UI tree and updating it when the `Store` changes.

-You create a Renderer object starting from the top level NodeDescription and the store.
+You create a `Renderer` object starting from the top level `NodeDescription` and the `Store`.

 ```
 renderer = Renderer(rootDescription: counterScreen, store: store)
 renderer.render(in: view)
 ```

-Every time a new app state is available, the store dispatches an event that is captured by the Renderer and dispatched down to the tree of UI components.
+Every time a new app `State` is available, the `Store` dispatches an event that is captured by the `Renderer ` and dispatched down to the tree of UI components.
-If you want a node to receive updates from the `Store` just declare its `NodeDescription` as `ConnectedNodeDescription` and implement the method `connect` to attach the app `Store` to the component `props`
+If you want a component to receive updates from the `Store` just declare its `NodeDescription` as `ConnectedNodeDescription` and implement the method `connect` to attach the app `Store` to the component `props`.

 ```
 struct CounterScreen: ConnectedNodeDescription {